-What Does the Word ‘Muggle’ Mean?
+What Does the Word ‘Muggle’ Mean & What Is A Muggle?

 The Oxford English Dictionary defines the word ‘muggle’ as an informal noun, the meaning of which is ‘a person who is not conversant with a particular activity or skill.’

 The word derives from the word ‘mug’, a British slang, which in the 20th century was used to describe a foolish or stupid person.
-Precisely, the word ‘muggle’, which as many other words that later were adopted to an actual real-world meaning and added to the English Dictionary due to the popularity of the Harry Potter books, was invented by the children author Joanne K. Rowling.
+Precisely, the word ‘muggle’, which like many other words later adapted to an actual real-world meaning and added to the English Dictionary due to the popularity of the Harry Potter books, was invented by the children of author Joanne K. Rowling.

-In the wizarding world of Harry Potter, of magic, witches and wizards, the word ‘muggle’ means a person without magical powers, and is born to non-magical parents as well.
+In the wizarding world of Harry Potter, of magic, witches, and wizards, the word ‘muggle’ means a person without magical powers, and is born to non-magical parents as well.

-While the word “Muggle” is used in the British wizarding world, in the United States of America its equivalent is “No-Maj,” which is short for “No Magic.”
-Both words- Muggle and No-Maj—have the exact same meaning.
+While the word ‘Muggle’ is used in the British wizarding world, in the United States of America its equivalent is ‘No-Maj’, which is short for ‘No Magic’.
+Both words- Muggle and No-Maj have the exact same meaning.

-Differences Between a Muggle and a Muggle-born
+Differences Between a Muggle and Other Terms

 While a Muggle has absolutely no magical powers, not even the slightest ones, a Muggle-born can become a fully competent witch or wizard with the right training and education.
 What both share in common, a Muggle and a Muggle-born is that they are both born to non-magical parents.

-Differences Between a Muggle and a MudBlood
+Differences between a Muggle and a MudBlood:

-Differences Between a Muggle and a Squib
+Differences between a Muggle and a Squib:

 Both a squib and a muggle have no magic powers, and cannot lift even a feather no matter what magical wand is given into their hands.
 Yet, while a muggle is also born to non-wizard parents, a squib is an offspring of at least one wizarding parent.